engity-com/bifroest/docs/reference/cli/recording/export.md

 Bifröst does not download remote artifacts or include a player.
 Copy the byte-exact sealed artifact from `recording.directory/sealed/<recording-uuid>.<suffix>` or download the remote `<producer-id>/<recording-uuid>.<suffix>` object, inspect it with the independent trust anchor, and export it to a protected file before playback.
 BECast additionally requires the externally retained private key matching its signed recipient fingerprint.

 The resulting file is sensitive plaintext in asciicast v3 format.
 Use a player that supports asciicast v3 and unknown comment lines.
-See [Session recording](../../auditlog/recording.md#export-and-playback) for the complete operational workflow and the [recording format vectors](../../auditlog/recording-format-vectors.md) for test artifacts.
-For native `.bcast` and CBOR `.becast`, the [canonical byte-level representation](../../auditlog/native-format-contract.md#canonical-standalone-cast) and signature are bound by the native container.
+See [Session recording](../../auditlog/recording.md#export-and-playback) for the complete operational workflow and the [native recording vectors](../../../formats/recording-vectors.md) for test artifacts.
+For native `.bcast` and CBOR `.becast`, the [canonical byte-level representation](../../../formats/cast.md#canonical-standalone-cast) and signature are bound by the native container.
 Every exported signed Cast can be verified independently against the same producer ID.